influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/tick/syntax.md

 ### Expressions

 An expression begins with a node identifier or with a variable identifier holding another expression.
 It then chains together additional node creation methods (chaining methods), property setters (property methods) or user defined functions (UDF).
 The pipe operator "|" indicates the start of a chaining method call, returning a new node into the chain.
 The dot operator "." adds a property setter.
-The ampersand operator "@" introduces a user defined function.
+The at operator "@" introduces a user defined function.

 Expressions can be written all on a single line, but this can lead to readability issues.
 The command `kapacitor show <taskname>` will show the TICKscript as part of its console output.
 This command pretty prints or uses newlines and indentation regardless of how the defining TICKscript was written.
 Adding a new line and indenting new method calls is the recommended practice for writing TICKscript expressions.
 Typically, when a new chaining method is introduced in an expression, a newline is created and the new link in the chain gets indented three or more spaces.
 Likewise, when a new property setter is called, it is set out on a new line and indented an additional number of spaces.
 For readability user defined functions should be indented the same as chaining methods.